Golden Nuggets Found in the Bible Book of Numbers

-The Bible’s book of Numbers detailing the Israelite’s journey from Egypt to the Promised Land is often considered boring, because it is seemingly repetitive.
+The Bible’s book of Numbers Priceless Nuggets detailing the Israelite’s journey from Egypt to the Promised Land is often considered boring, because it is seemingly repetitive.
 It takes censuses, lists rules in minute detail and sets Israel in order.
 However, after being compelled to read it in 4 versions recently, I found it to be loaded with wisdom for today.

 4) God considers grumbling and complaining as rebellion.
 Rebellion brought about plagues and disaster (Num 11, 12, 14, 16, 21, 25)!
 Only Moses’ and Aaron’s intervention kept the Israelites from being wiped out.
-Thank goodness for Jesus being our perfect sacrifice to wipe out the sins against us.
+(Thank goodness for Jesus being our perfect sacrifice to wipe out the sins against us.)

 8) God permits you to do things, but it’s not His perfect will.
 In Num 22 King Balak sent for Balaam who asked God if he could go.
 God said NO!
 That should have been enough.
 However, Balak sent more important people to ask Balaam.
 “God, this is really important and I’ll make big money.
 Can I go?”
 The reply was, O.K.
 (But God was angered.
 He doesn’t change his mind just because your situation changes.)